 Whatever your taxonomic opinion, the entity represented here by the name A. concolor var. lowiana (hereafter simply var. lowiana or Low’s Fir) is quite a different beast from A. concolor sensu-stricto.
 Its range extends for some 1300 km, from southern Oregon south into California in the southern Cascades, through California in the Sierra Nevada and Coast Ranges, culminating, arguably, in Baja California Norte’s Sierra San Pedro Mártir (Debreczy & Rácz 2011; see taxonomic note).

 In most of this area, certainly as far south as the southern Sierra Nevada where Low’s Fir may be seen mingling with Sequoiadendron giganteum, its affinities with A. grandis are clear to see.
 They exhibit similar vigour, architecture, and gross morphology.
 The same is true in cultivation, where separation isn’t always easy, but it may be aided by several factors: var. lowiana will always have a glaucous, or at least pruinose hue to the upper surface of its needles, unlike A. grandis which will always be quite green; var. lowiana also will have at least some broken bands of stomata on the upper surface of its needles, particularly from the mid-point toward the tips; finally, in mature trees, the bark of var. lowiana is quite different from the bark of A. grandis, the former being thicker, more deeply fissured, breaking into larger plates, more cork-like, with a more prominent reddish, pinkish, or yellowish hue compared to the dull, dark bark of mature A. grandis (Mitchell 1972).
+Bark is also a useful point of distinction between Low’s Fir and Red Fir (A. magnifica) where the two occur together in mixed stands ‘where the upper limit of lowiana and lower limit of magnifica overlap’ (J. Bisbee pers. comm.
+2021).

 Low’s Fir was introduced to European cultivation when William Lobb sent seed from the Sierra Nevada to his employers, the Veitch Nurseries, in 1851.
 Shortly afterwards John Jeffrey, collecting for the Oregon Association – an association of principally Scottish landowners – sent seed from southern Oregon.
 Lobb’s material was originally distributed under the name Picea lasiocarpa and Jeffrey’s as Picea grandis (Elwes & Henry 1906–1913).
 Further introductions followed reasonably frequently.
 Elwes noted that ‘Messrs.
 Parsons of Flushing [New York] received seeds from California in 1853 and plants raised from these were imported to England in 1855 by Messrs.
 Low of Clapton’.
 Several years later, in 1862, Gordon named the taxon for the British nurseryman Hugh Low (1794–1863) of the eponymous firm.
 Citing Sargent, Elwes & Henry noted that var. lowiana was inferior to var. concolor in cultivation in the eastern USA, a view still held today (Elwes & Henry 1906–1913; Jacobson 1996).